efroehlich/UML-/README.md

 #Project Functionality
 The project displays a list of recipes.
 There are five different countries to pick from.
 The user can pick from multiple meals from each country.
 There are breakfast and dinner options.
 A description is presented for each meal.
-There is also a quiz to help pick the best fit meals for the user.

 #Project Reason
 Why its useful, fun, or just why did you pick this project to make?